Police arrest suspect in shooting at Mansfield ISD's Timberview High School

 "I feel blessed, relief, that I have my child with me," Mitchell said.
 "But that initial text from her is really heartbreaking, just to know your child is in a situation you don't know what's going on, and you can't get to them right away."

-Several local police forces are working together with federal agents to uncover the details behind the shooting that took place on school building's 2nd floor.
+Arlington Assistant Police Chief Kevin Kolbye said authorities believe the shooting stemmed from a classroom fight.

+“This is not a random act of violence,” he said at press conference before the arrest.
+“This is not somebody attacking our school.”

-The suspect in custody, 18-year-old student Timothy George Simpkins, was identified based on a tip from a 911 call, according to police.
+Police said they arrested the suspect, 18-year-old student Timothy George Simpkins, "without incident."
+Simpkins was identified based on a tip from a 911 call and is being held on $75,000 bail in the Arlington jail, according to police.

+After news of the shooting spread, the school district announced parents should go to the Center for Performing Arts at 1110 W. Debbie Ln where students were bussed as they were released.

+Justin Rockhold said he rushed to pick up his son, who is a ninth-grader at the school.

+"It was one of those deals where, you know, I'm prior military so active situations are not unaccustomed to me, but obviously you don't want it for your kids," Rockhold said.
+"So as soon as I heard from him, I was texting him I just told him ... keep your head down, do not move and stay put."

-Texas Gov. Greg Abbott says he's been in touch with Arlington officials.
+Texas Gov. Greg Abbott said at a press conference in Mission Wednesday that he'd been in touch with Arlington officials.

-"I've had the opportunity to talk to the mayor in Arlington and to talk to Steve McCraw, the director of Texas Department of Public Safety, to make sure that the state of Texas is using the Texas Department of Public Safety, as well as any and all other tools to assist Arlington and the surrounding communities," Abbott said during a news conference in Mission on Wednesday.
+"I've had the opportunity to talk to the mayor in Arlington and to talk to Steve McCraw, the director of Texas Department of Public Safety, to make sure that the state of Texas is using the Texas Department of Public Safety, as well as any and all other tools to assist Arlington and the surrounding communities," Abbott said.

-The school district has set up a parent reunification point at the Center for Performing Arts at 1110 W. Debbie Ln.
-Students are being bussed to that location as they're released.
+The shooting happened just days after a shooting at a Houston charter school that injured an administrator.
+Texas’ deadliest school shooting occurred in May of 2018 when a then-17-year-old armed with a shotgun and a pistol opened fire at Santa Fe High School near Houston, killing 10 people, most of whom were students.

 KERA News is made possible through the generosity of our members.
 If you find this reporting valuable, consider making a tax-deductible gift today.
 Thank you.